MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-datasource.md

 Data API builder uses the SqlClient library to connect to Azure SQL or SQL Server using the connection string you provide in the configuration file.
 A list of all the supported connection string options is available here: [SqlConnection.ConnectionString Property](/dotnet/api/system.data.sqlclient.sqlconnection.connectionstring).

 Data API builder can also connect to the target database using Managed Service Identities (MSI).
-The DefaultAzureCredential defined in [Azure Identity client library for .NET](/dotnet/api/overview/azure/Identity-readme#defaultazurecredential) will be used when you don't specify a username or password in your connection string.
+It uses DefaultAzureCredential defined in [Azure Identity client library for .NET](/dotnet/api/overview/azure/Identity-readme#defaultazurecredential) when you don't specify a username or password in your connection string.

 ## Example

 These samples just illustrate how each database type might be configured.
-Your scenario may be unique, but this is a good starting place.
+Your scenario may be unique, but this sample is a good starting place.
 Replace the placeholders such as `myserver`, `myDataBase`, `mylogin`, and `myPassword` with the actual values specific to your environment.
-These can be used within a larger configuration file.

 **Sample - mssql**